codacy/docs/docs/repositories/coverage.md

 -   **Files above coverage goal:** Number of files that contain a coverage percentage above the repository's goal
 -   **Files below coverage goal:** Number of files that contain a coverage percentage below the repository's goal

-If the repository does not have a coverage goal set, the code coverage metrics will not show values for Files above and below coverage goals.
+If the repository doesn't have a coverage goal set, the code coverage metrics won't show values for Files above and below coverage goals.

 !!! note
     You can set a Coverage goal for the repository [inside repository settings, on the Goals tab](../repositories-configure/adjusting-quality-goals.md).